isomerpages/nlb-biblioasia/_apr-to-jun-2013/From Garden City to Gardening City.md

 <img style="width:90%;" src="/images/Vol%209%20Issue%201/Garden%20City/Chek_Jawa.jpg">
- <div style="background-color: white;">Chek Jawa are wetlands located off the Southeastern tip of Pulau Ubin. <i>Credit: Sengkang, WIkimedia Commons, accessed 12 March 2013.</i></div>
+ <div style="background-color: white;">Chek Jawa are wetlands located off the Southeastern tip of Pulau Ubin. <i>Credit: Sengkang, Wikimedia Commons, accessed 12 March 2013.</i></div>

 A *Straits Times* photo of former Prime Minister Lee Kuan Yew launching Singapore’s first-ever tree planting campaign in 1963 best depicts how the idea of building Singapore into a Garden City first took root.
 As Mr Lee bent over to dig a hole with a *changkol* to plan a Mempat tree in Farrer Circus, Singaporeans stood around and watched — none of them offering a helping hand.